Do Not Copy - what does it mean?

 Many keys are emblazoned with Restricted, Registered, Do Not Copy, Patented, Design Registered, etc, so what does it all mean?

 Firstly, it might not mean anything at all!
-Stamping a standard key with "Do Not Copy" does not mean anything.
-Your local hardware or shoe repairer will have the keyblanks and is allowed to supply duplicates to anyone.
+Simply stamping an otherwise ordinary key with "Do Not Copy" does not mean anything.
+Your local hardware or shoe repairer will have the keyblanks and is quite within their rights to supply duplicates to anyone.
+And essentially this is the answer to the majority of questioners.
+"If your local key-cutter has the keyblank that slides into your lock then there is zero restriction... anyone will be able to get the key copied."

 Registered design keyblanks are protected from manufacture, distribution and cutting for a period of 10 years (previously 16 years).
-Theoretically, once this time has lapsed the keys can be copied at the local hardware shop, but in the real world that rarely happens because they can't buy the keyblanks, and never will be able to.
+Theoretically, once this time has lapsed the keys can be copied at the local hardware shop, but in the real world that rarely happens because they simply cannot buy the specific keyblanks required, and probably never will be able to.

 The original manufacturer and their re-sellers have binding contracts that surpass the IP protection, continuing the real-world protection.
 Other manufacturers could theoretically manufacture the keyblank, but to produce them economically requires heavy investment in tooling, which has to be amortised in the price of each keyblank.
 If there were only a few keyblanks then it might be worth it, but there are hundreds of them just in Australia, simply not viable.